Jerry St. Juste: Feyenoord

 St. Juste moved to Feyenoord on 18 July 2017 on a four-year deal.
-He made his debut for that club on 9 September 2017 in a match against Heracles Almelo.
+He made his debut for the club on 9 September 2017 in a match against Heracles Almelo.
 Later that year, on 17 December, he scored his first goal in a 7–0 away victory over Sparta Rotterdam in the Rotterdam derby.

 Mainz 05

 On 7 August 2019, Feyenoord announced on their website St. Juste was moving to Mainz on a four-year contract for an undisclosed fee.
 A month later, on 14 September, he scored his inaugural Bundesliga goal in the 88th minute of a 2–1 victory over Hertha BSC.

 Sporting CP

 On 11 May 2022, it was confirmed that St. Juste would sign for Portuguese club Sporting CP at the beginning of the 2022–23 season.
 The deal was worth a reported €9.5 million.
 Later that year, on 2 September, he scored his first Primeira Liga goal in a 2–0 away win over Estoril.
+The next season, St. Juste had rumors of interest from Liverpool after becoming a frequent starter for Ruben Amorim.

 In the 2024 Taça de Portugal final, he scored the first goal for his club against FC Porto, before being sent off in the first half, in a match which ended in a 2–1 defeat after extra time.

-At the start of the 2025–26 season, after being considered surplus to requirements by manager Rui Borges and allegedly rejecting arranged transfers to Osasuna and Union Berlin, St. Juste was relegated to Sporting's B team, competing in Liga Portugal 2.
+At the start of the 2025–26 season, after being considered surplus to requirements by manager Rui Borges and allegedly rejecting arranged transfers to Osasuna and Union Berlin, St. Juste was relegated to Sporting's B team.